kelseatomaino2/heartagain/README.md

 The purpose of this application is to monitor the state of an ex vivo heart during transportation.
 It stores incoming data from sensor readings to be queried at a later date.

 ### Features
-The web application uses a background task and the GPiO library to read from ECG, temperature, flow and pressure sensors.
+The web application uses a background task and the GPIO library to read from ECG, temperature, flow and pressure sensors.
 The data is displayed using web sockets.
 The data is stored in a relational database and there is a search tool to filter historical data.

 ### Running the App Locally